room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

     }
 {% endhighlight %}

 For understanding purpose, we also add at least a `develop` product flavor.
 Why will be obvious later.
-So lets to that
+So lets do that

 {% highlight groovy %}
     productFlavors {